rkarn/Dynamically-Generated-Progressive-Neural-Network/README.md

 `Karn, Rupesh Raj, Prabhakar Kudva, and Ibrahim Abe M. Elfadel.
 "Dynamically generated compact neural networks for task progressive learning."
 In 2020 IEEE International Symposium on Circuits and Systems (ISCAS), pp. 1-5.
 IEEE, 2020.`

+It contains jupyter nootebook which is self-explanatory for different datasets.

 This work uses synaptic weight consolidation methodology implemented in

     https://github.com/ganguli-lab/pathint